-As at December 31, 2021, the consolidated financial statements of the Company show negative working capital in the amount of NIS 65 million (December 31, 2020 - NIS 1,288 million) and continuous positive cash flows from operating activities.
+As at December 31, 2022, the consolidated financial statements of the Company show negative working capital in the amount of NIS 301 million (December 31, 2021 - NIS 65 million) and continuous positive cash flows from operating activities.

-The Company has had a negative working capital for several years, this as a result of the Company's decision to favor financing with short-term credit, this in view of the relatively low rates of interest on short-term credit in recent years as compared to that on the long-term credit, and taking into account anticipated receipts from the sale of properties, all of which have led the Company to decide on the continuation of financing with short-term credit when obtaining credit from Israeli banks.
+The Company has had a negative working capital for several years (except in the second quarter of 2022), this as a result of the Company's decision to favor financing with short-term credit, this in view of the relatively low rates of interest on short-term credit in recent years as compared to that on the long-term credit, and taking into account anticipated receipts from the sale of properties.
+These reasons led the Company in the past to decide on the continuation of financing with short-term credit when obtaining credit from Israeli banks.
+The Company recently began financing part of its short-term loans with long-term credit.
+The Company regularly reviews this policy.